State Records Office of Western Australia: Annual award

 A list of all previous winners is available on SRO's website.

 Accessing the state's archives

 State archives held by the State Records Office of Western Australia can be accessed via the Reading Room on the third floor of the Alexander Library Building, in the Perth Cultural Centre.

 Online access and provision of digital copies are also available to the general public.

-Information about the records in the collection can be found using the SRO online catalogue.
+Information about the records in the collection can be found using the SRO's online catalogue.